jokva/talks/rediscovering-fire/source/context.rst

 For segyio, the goal was to make the library feel *natural*.
 Things should work as you'd expect in Python - arguments and types should be robust and work, the right errors should be raised, and combining features should result in what you'd expect.
-Conversly, it was deemed important not to have things work in a specific way just because the core library worked that way - Python could make its own decision and design choices.
+It should also integrate well with other popular libraries, most importantly numpy_.
+Consequently, it was deemed important not to have things work in a specific way just because the core library worked that way - Python could make its own decision and design choices.

 This has, to me, some surprising implications when designing a C library.
 A lot of interesting issues, things we often take for granted, come up - what if you